only real Yukoner of the family! Besides that Iím the youngest, the

 In the summer I

-am almost always at home so we will most definitely meet.
+am at home quite often, so chances are that we will meet.
 In summer

 break I try to find a job close by or help out at the lodge with